Knowledge and Insights

 - Be prepared with all documentations and records.
 Detailed calendars and corroborating evidence like credit card bills, ez pass statements and cell phone bills that show location and help support your detailed calendar under audit.
 Planning should be done proactively for unforeseen future tax consequences.

 Mercadien Tax Services Group is familiar with these and other specific state income tax rules and can provide more clarity on each individual situation and circumstances during these unprecedented times.
-If you have questions about your specific situation and would like to discuss further, please contact me at email@example.com or 609-689-9700.
+If you have questions about your specific situation and would like to discuss further, please email email@example.com or call us at 609-689-9700.

 DISCLAIMER: This advisory resource is for general information purposes only.
 It does not constitute business or tax advice and may not be used and relied upon as a substitute for business or tax advice regarding a specific issue or problem.
 Advice should be obtained from a qualified accountant, tax practitioner or attorney licensed to practice in the jurisdiction where that advice is sought.